Ceudan/Ceudan.github.io/index.md

 ## Interests
-I have many interests and am open to new areas.
-This includes the modelling, prediction, and planning of spatial-temporal systems.
+I have a broad set of interests and am open to new areas.
+These include the modelling, prediction, and planning of spatial-temporal systems.
 These are used in the growing fields of Robotics, Autonomous Driving, and Intelligent Transportation.
-I am also interested in quantitative finance, and the general application of mathematical models and machine learning.
+I am also keen on quantitative finance, and the general application of mathematical models and machine learning.

 ## Awards
 - 15th/83 East Central North America ICPC Regionals [[Link]](https://icpc.global/regionals/finder/East-Central-NA-2022/standings)